Jennifer Lawrence and 'Mockingjay' cast take final Comic-Con bow

 On Thursday, drummers dressed in white banged up a storm walking through the crowd of 6,000-plus people ahead of the film's leading cast members, director and producer.

-Lawrence, 24, and co-stars Josh Hutcherson, Liam Hemsworth and Willow Shields said filming the last installment of the four-part franchise was emotional.
+Lawrence, 24, and co-stars Josh Hutcherson, Liam Hemsworth and Willow Shields said filming the last instalment of the four-part franchise was emotional.

 "The changes that happened in my life from doing these movies are so permanent that I don't think I'll ever really say goodbye, it'll always be a part of me," said Lawrence.